jamktiko/tc-productlab-manual/tc-productlab-manual.md

 * Scope and feasibility of the concept
 * How "new" and innovative the concept/idea is

-#### Friday or Thursday :D
+#### Friday or Thursday

-If this happens Friday, we will gather 12:45 EEST AP05
+If this happens on Friday, we will gather 12:45 EEST o'clock at Rajakatu, room AP05

 We will discuss the concepts and assessments together and decide which concepts are the ones we are going forwards with.
 After this discussion, we should have X amount of projects which have defined groups.
-People can work crisscross and
+People can work crisscross and do the work on multiple projects but the working hours must be marked clearly and understandably for each and every project since those hours are the amount of ECTS given to each person.

 ### Pre-production